 Nondairy milk alternatives are growing in popularity, deemed healthier by many almond and soy milk drinkers.
 But a new study shows a nondairy milk diet may have an unintended health effect on children.

 Homer Simpson's favorite snack was once called 'oily cakes.'
-Get more on this story and other fun history on doughnuts.
+Find out more about this and other fun facts on doughnuts.

 Americans toss nearly 40 percent of the nation's food supply — enough to provide more than two-thirds of the country with a healthy daily diet of fresh fruits and vegetables.